Pharmakarios1/30-days_python_django/CONTENT/Python.md

 - Day 5: Dictionaries and sets in Python.
 - Day 6: Working with strings in Python.
 - Day 7: List comprehensions and advanced data manipulation techniques.

+### main data structures in Programming Review in python
++ Arrays
++ Linked lists
++ Stacks and queues
++ hash table
++ binary trees and graph

 **Day 8-10: File Handling**
 - Day 8: Reading from and writing to files in Python.